fujielab/fujielab-util-launcher/README.md

 This is useful for switching between different configuration profiles or importing settings from another system.

-### Windows-Specific Features
+### Creating Shortcuts

-#### Creating Desktop Shortcut

-On Windows systems, you can create a Desktop shortcut for easy access:
+You can create a shortcut for quick access.
+On Windows this is placed on the Desktop, while on macOS it will be created in the Applications folder:

 ```cmd
 fujielab-launcher --create-shortcut
 ```

-This will create a shortcut on your Desktop that launches the program directly.
-This option requires the `pywin32` package to be installed:
+This will create a shortcut on your Desktop (Windows) or in the Applications folder (macOS) that launches the program directly.
+On Windows, this option requires the `pywin32` package to be installed:

 ```cmd
 pip install pywin32